elvisimprsntr/siriproxy-ipcam/README.md

 Second, you need to have access to or set up a web server on your SiriProxy server to host the custom pictures you want to push to Siri.
 Simply type `apt-get install apache2`.
 The default configuration for APACHE will work.
 Your pictures need to reside in the `/var/www/` folder.

-Third, if you VPN into your home network and configure your iOS device to route all traffic through the VPN connection you can get lot's of laughs are your local pub.
+Third, if you VPN into your home network and configure your iOS device to route all traffic through the VPN connection you can get lot's of laughs at your local pub.
+See the Wiki page for links to how I set up a VPN using my home router.